Monday, February 22, 2016

 There’s a hint of potential conflict at the end of act two where the Michelin people (who dine in secret) come to the restaurant, and the colleague sabotages Adam (just like Adam did to him).
 Adam has a huge meltdown, he thinks he’s going to get a bad review, let alone that third star, and goes on a bender.
 Classic Dark Moment.
 Even though there’s been no conflict yet, there’s hope that now, things will turn against Adam and he’ll have to struggle to finally win.

-What we can learn from this: Conflict makes a story.
+Conflict makes a story.
 Without conflict, there is no story, no matter how good everything else is.
-Stories are about characters struggling to achieve goals.
-If there’s no struggle, there’s no story.

-Adam’s meltdown should haven been a major deal.
+Adam’s meltdown should have been a major deal.
 It should have been the end of him, the rock bottom he might not be able to climb back from.
 Adam has to take a drug test every week and talk to the therapist to get his loan and keep his restaurant open.
 It’s made very clear that if he screws up, he’s out.

 And he screws up big time.